 Below is a sample itinerary which is subject to change as more details on the workshop develop.

 Day 1, Thursday

-Participants arrive in at a to be determined location and are free to explore the area on their own.
+Participants arrive at a “to be determined” location and are free to explore the area on their own.
 A few hours before sunset we will meet to introduce the group, talk a bit about the workshop, and go out to shoot our first sunset.
 Then we turn you loose to get a good night’s sleep.

 Day 2, Friday

 An early wake up call ensures we’ll be at our first beach and shooting when the sun rises.
 Then it’ll be a beach-blitz day: from sunrise to sunset we’ll be covering the absolute best and most beautiful beaches in the central to northern stretches of the Oregon coast.
 Some of our absolute favorite beaches, such as Thor’s Well, Cannon Beach, Cape Kiwanda, and Seal Rocks, reside in this section of coast.
 Of course there will be breaks scheduled so we can rest, get something to eat, and recharge our batteries.
 After the sun goes down we’ll have an informal discussion of post-processing and digital workflow.
 But we don’t want to keep you guys up too late, because the next day we’re back at it.

 Saturday follows a similar schedule to Sunday: up early to catch the sunrise, then shoot all day till we drop.
 Except this time we’ll be venturing further south to places such as Heceta Head, Bandon, Pistol River, and Samuel Boardman in order to take advantage of the different geology and features these beaches have to offer.
 This section of the coast will keep us busy shooting bizarre tafoni rock formations and incredible glassy, sandy reflections.
 After sunset, we may plan on night shoot if weather permits.